What do Christians think about sex outside of marriage?

 • Sex belongs only in marriage but I find that hard to accept and live by

 They say that they believe that sex belongs only in marriage and live by their decision.
-They find it hard, but not in the sense implied in answer 2 of finding it either hard in failing to practise that belief.
+They find it hard, but not in the sense implied in answer 2 of failing to practise that belief.

 In particular, some took issue with 'and I am fine with that', pointing out that restricting sex to marriage is costly and counter-cultural.